Top 9 New Technology Trends for 2022

 The COVID-19 pandemic has dramatically accelerated the pace of evolution and adoption of technological advancements in the last 2 years.
 Presently, the global digital population has grown to be five billion strong (over 60% of the world population).
 So, the latest technologies and emerging technological trends hold more importance than ever in a world where the digital space is trumping all other domains.
 Below is a list of the top 9 emerging technology trends you should track and try to make the most out of in 2022 to advance in your career.

 1. Artificial Intelligence (AI) and Machine Learning (ML)

 With a projected growth of CAGR of 20.1% between 2022 to 2029, the global AI market size is expected to witness unprecedented levels of growth during the forecast period.

 Developing your skills in this area can pay you well in the coming years.
-New employment will be generated in development, engineering, analysis, tech support, and maintenance, as the need for AI and ML grows across industries.
+New employment will be generated in development, engineering, analysis, tech support, and maintenance, as the need for Artificial Intelligence development company and Machine Learning grows across industries.